volatile/i18n/README.md

 		"hello":       "Hello %s,",
 		"how":         "How are you?",
-		"coins.zero":  "Your wallet is empty.",
+		"coinsZero":  "Your wallet is empty.",
-		"coins.one":   "You have a single and precious coin.", "coins.other": "You have " + i18n.TransNPlaceholder + " coins.",
+		"coinsOne":   "You have a single and precious coin.", "coinsOther": "You have " + i18n.TransNPlaceholder + " coins.", },
-	},
 	language.French: {
 		"decimalMark":   ",",